fsmMLK/inkscapeCartesianPlotData2D/README.md

 ```
 the extension will create **one** plot where the first column is used as X data and the second as Y data

-Example 1: (delimited by semicolons)
+Example 1: (delimited by semicolons, with a header containing 3 lines)
 ```
+Hello, this is my header
+second line
+another one!
 -2;4;0
 -1;2;1
  0;0;2